PAM360 Plugin for Jenkins

 The PAM360 plugin developed for secrets management in Jenkins helps improve security in organizations' DevOps pipeline.
 The plugin once enabled in Jenkins, ensures that required credentials are retrieved from PAM360's vault every time when a job is run, instead of being embedded in plain text within script files.
 Upon secure retrieval, the credentials can then be used in environment variables, such as connecting to a remote server for build activation.
 The plugin also saves the user from the arduous job of having to manually update the password in the script file every time there's an update.
 Often, there are instances when a user is unable to run a job since they're locked out of the target application or server owing to an outdated password in the script file.
 Now with the credentials stored in PAM360, they're regularly rotated and also updated in the respective remote device, which ensures that only latest passwords are retrieved from the vault while running jobs.
 Currently, the plugin can be used for secrets management at a job level, i.e. for freestyle project jobs.

-Step 2: Installing and enabling the plugin in Jenkins
+- Installing and Enabling the PAM360 Plugin in Jenkins

 - AUTH Token: Click on 'Generate' to populate an AUTH Token automatically.
 This will be required later while configuring the plugin in Jenkins' console.
 Once set up, all incoming connections from Jenkins will be validated by PAM360 using this AUTH token.